Azure/azure-powershell/src/FrontDoor/FrontDoor/help/Get-AzFrontDoorFrontendEndpoint.md

 ```

 ## DESCRIPTION
-The **Get-AzFrontDoorFrontendEndpoint** cmdlet gets all existing Front Door frontend endpoints in the current frontdoor resource that matches provided information.
+The **Get-AzFrontDoorFrontendEndpoint** cmdlet gets all existing frontend endpoints in the current Front Door resource that matches provided information.

 ## EXAMPLES

-### Example 1: Get all frontend endpoints in resource "frontdoor1" which is part of resource group "rg1"
+### Example 1: Get all frontend endpoints in Front Door "frontdoor1" which is part of resource group "rg1".
 ```powershell
 PS C:\> Get-AzFrontDoorFrontendEndpoint -ResourceGroupName "rg1" -FrontDoorName "frontdoor1"